miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 1. deployment without any human interaction may be required to create more business opportunities
 1. Apple may make it mandatory to sign and notarize apps in the future

+### Prerequisites for notarization

+Notarization is integrated in Xcode.
+When an app is built with 4D, notarization is done using command line tools.

+- ``Xcode``: 10 or later
+- ``macOS``: 10.13.6 or later
+- ``Entitlement``: "Hardened Runtime" capability
+- ``Certificate``: "Developer ID Application", "Developer ID Installer"
+- Code Signature: all executables must be signed *
+- Internet Connection: required, to include a secure timestamp with the signature
+- SDK: 10.9 or later *

+**\*** Executables include framework, plugin, PHP, JavaScript, HTML, JSON files, as well as tools invoked via ``LAUNCH EXTERNAL PROCESS``.

+<i class="fa fa-external-link" aria-hidden="true"></i>[Notarizing Your App Before Distribution](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution?language=objc)

 ### Select the appropriate type of certificate

 Certificates are used to sign an application.
 Certificates can be created <i class="fa fa-external-link" aria-hidden="true"></i>[online](https://developer.apple.com/account), or from <i class="fa fa-external-link" aria-hidden="true"></i>[Xcode](https://help.apple.com/xcode/mac/current/#/dev154b28f09).